95348953489345893524897/pvprepo/removesoundscapes/readme.txt

-This should remove all base game soundscapes. just put it in GarrysMod/garrysmod.
+This should remove all base game soundscapes. just put the scripts folder in GarrysMod/garrysmod.